-The Fairfax County Domestic Violence Action Center (DVAC) is a comprehensive, co-located service center, staffed by county agency and community non-profit partners (see list on right), created to provide culturally responsive information and support services for victims of domestic violence and stalking, and their families, as well as to promote the accountability of offenders of these crimes through specialized prosecution and offender supervision.
+The Fairfax County Domestic Violence Action Center (DVAC) is a comprehensive, co-located service center, staffed by county agency and community non-profit partners, created to provide culturally responsive information and support services for victims of domestic and sexual violence, stalking, and human sex trafficking, and their families.
+DVAC also promotes the accountability of those who have caused harm through these crimes with specialized prosecution and supervision.

 Community victim advocates, system-based advocates, and other service providers offer a safe environment where victims can feel comfortable exploring their options and accessing the services and resources they may need.
 All services are free and, when possible, confidential.
 Some of the services include:

 Crisis intervention, emotional support, and options counseling.

 Education about the criminal and civil justice systems (including civil protective orders and criminal injuries compensation).

 Short-term case management.

 Get more information about DVAC by calling 703-246-4573.